hansolosoami/docker-implemetation-with-ansible/README.md

 # docker-implemetation-with-ansible
 implementing docker-CE using ansible playbook including installation of docker and running of a nginx container with accessing the file

+# You should have ansible 2.7 install in your system to run this file.
 # This playbook will be run in Centos7/RHEL7

  EC2 instance is named in hosts(inventory) file.